Apple Pay

 Tilled.js automatically creates a payment method after the customer is done interacting with the browser’s payment interface.
 To access the created payment method, listen for this event by utilizing paymentRequest.on('paymentmethod', handler): void

-It's important to note that payment methods created through Apple Pay will have a "type" of "card" and a validity period of 5 minutes.
+Payment methods created through Apple Pay will have a "type" of "card" and a validity period of 5 minutes.

 For further details on PaymentMethod Creation, please refer to the Tilled.js documentation here.